Last updated on December 18th, 2020

 This combination of reduced income, existing credit card debt, and also no emergency funds might seem like a Catch-22.
 A recent opinion piece in Business Insider discusses why one American is prioritizing paying off their credit card debt instead of building an emergency fund during the coronavirus pandemic.
 What if there was a better way?
 Fortunately, some options allow consumers to pay down their credit card balance while saving money at the same time.

-The Upgrade Card has grown in popularity significantly since its launch in October of last year.
+The Upgrade Visa® Card with Cash Rewards has grown in popularity significantly since its launch in October of last year.
 To date, over $500 million in credit has been extended by Upgrade to cardholders.

 How Does Upgrade Work?

 The Upgrade Card works by extending a credit line of up to $20,000.
 The card is a hybrid product, working both a Visa credit card and a type of personal loan.
 Cardholders can use their Upgrade account to transfer their credit line to existing accounts, paying them off to create one balance.
 In this regard, the Upgrade is akin to a debt consolidation product.

 Interest rates with the Upgrade Card start as low as 8.99% variable, and the company offers individual repayment plans, ranging from 12 months to 60 months.
 This blend of low APR and convenient repayment plans have been shown to reduce the time – and cost – of paying off debts.
 Customers simply need to make their minimum monthly payments.
 This allows them to pay off their credit card debt during coronavirus and save money towards emergency funds at the same time.

 Should You Consider a New Credit Card During Coronavirus?